Empowering women key to combating climate change

 However, he emphasised that women are not just victims of climate change and natural disasters.
 Women are well positioned to be agents of change through mitigation, management and adaptive activities in their households, workplaces, communities and countries.

-He confirmed: “Where women have access to education livelihoods, voluntary family planning and other health services, they have healthier families and are empowered to better cope with the impacts of climate change.
-This is just as important as improving efficiency or shifting to renewable energy or building seawalls”.
 The State of World Population 2009 report with the title of Facing a Changing World: Women, Population and Climate demonstrates that climate change is more than an issue of energy efficiency or industrial carbon emissions.
 It is also an issue of demographic factors, development and the environment and explores the ways in which climate change affect people’s livelihoods, health and prospects for gender equality.